lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 **Immutable admin.** Preventing ownership transfer eliminates transfer-related exploits and accidental admin loss.
 In the unlikely event the admin address must change, a new CircuitBreaker is deployed.

+**On-chain enumerability.** Even though a single pausable-to-pauser mapping would suffice for the contract's essential functions, CircuitBreaker maintains an enumerable set of pausables.
+This is to make the contract storage more transparent to external scrutiny and monitoring without relying on event indexing.

 ## Trust Assumptions

 - The admin is assumed to be honest.